ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/decay/litter_theory.md

 partitioning of organic matter input between them, and the environmental factors that effect decay rates.

+TODO - Talk about animal inputs once that is settled

 ## Litter pools

-TODO - Change this based on new high level intro, also need to think how this fits with how I'm explaining partition.
-We also select our litter pools from a pre-existing framework {cite}`kirschbaum_modelling_2002`.
-Here, pools are principally defined by input type, e.g. coarse wood, fine wood, structural and metabolic.
+In our model, pools are principally defined by input type, e.g. woody, structural and metabolic.
 They are then further subdivided into above- and below-ground pools.
 Some of these pools cannot be fully characterised due to insufficient data and so following {cite}`fatichi_mechanistic_2019`, we neglect them.
 This means that we use a single above-ground woody litter pool, rather than coarse and fine woody, and we do not include any below-ground woody pool.
-This leaves us with the following pools
+This leaves us with the following pools:

 ### Above-ground metabolic litter

 Above-ground metabolic litter can originate as any non-woody above-ground plant matter (e.g. bark, leaves, fruit, etc).
-By definition the pool contains plant matter that is easily broken down, i.e. that with low lignin concentration.
+By definition the pool contains plant matter that is easily broken down, and so this pool by definition contains no lignin.

 ### Above-ground structural litter

 High lignin concentration biomass from leaves etc is instead included in the above-ground structural litter pool.
-This pool shares a set of sources with the metabolic pool, and the split between them in determined based on the lignin:N ratio of the input.
+This pool shares a set of sources with the metabolic pool, but is defined as containing the more recalcitrant material.

 ### Above-ground woody litter

 Above-ground dead wood is treated separately due to its substantially different turnover dynamics.
-So all wood losses from tree falls, branch fall etc, is assumed to be added to an above-ground woody pool.
+So, all wood losses from tree falls, branch fall etc, is assumed to be added to an above-ground woody pool.
+We assume that the vast majority of dead wood ends up decaying on top of the soil, and so there is no corresponding below-ground pool.
+We considered including a separate pool for standing dead trees, as wood decaying in this form would experience a very different environment and hence would be expected to decay at a different rate.
+This felt like too much effort for what is likely to be a small effect.

 ### Below-ground metabolic litter

 For the below-ground pools roots (both fine and coarse) are the major source of biomass.
-We make the assumption that coarse root debris fragments sufficiently to not need to be captured in a separate woody pool.
-The below-ground metabolic litter pool then includes the easily broken down root debris.
+The below-ground metabolic litter pool then includes the easily broken down root debris, which is likely to come predominantly from fine-root turnover.

 ### Below-ground structural litter

-As with the above-ground case the fraction of dead root biomass that ends up in the below-ground structural pool is set by the lignin:N ratio of the input.
+As with the above-ground case only the structural pool contains lignin, this pool represents hard to break down components of root turnover.

 TODO - add Chemistry + Partition section
 TODO - Add section about Environmental factors